-In this study, we investigate the real-time dynamics induced by an electric field in a centrosymmetric itinerant ferromagnet described by the double-exchange model on the triangular lattice.
-A detailed ground-state phase diagram of this model was shown in Ref.~\cite{Akagi2010}; a four-sublattice spin-scalar-chiral state [see Figs.~\ref{fig:1}(a) and \ref{fig:1}(b)] is present near $1/4$ and $3/4$ fillings, exhibiting the anomalous Hall effect.
-First, we show that a static electric field can stabilize either the four-sublattice spin-scalar-chiral state or the $120^\circ$ N\'eel state on a picosecond time scale and obtain a schematic ``steady-state phase diagram'' shown in Fig.~\ref{fig:1}(c).
-A non-thermal electron distribution due to irradiation induces the instability to these nonequilibrium steady states.
-Then, we demonstrate that the sign of the scalar chirality can be selected by the circular polarization.
-The steady states with the scalar chirality are induced by a terahertz pulse as well.
+In this Letter, we investigate the real-time dynamics induced by an electric field in a centrosymmetric itinerant ferromagnet described by the double-exchange model on a triangular lattice.
+A detailed ground-state phase diagram of this model was shown in Ref.~\cite{Akagi2010}; a four-sublattice spin scalar chiral state [see Figs.~\ref{fig:1}(a) and \ref{fig:1}(b)] is present near $1/4$ and $3/4$ fillings, exhibiting an anomalous Hall effect.
+First, we show that a static electric field can stabilize either the spin scalar chiral state or the $120^\circ$ N\'eel state on a picosecond timescale and obtain a schematic ``steady-state phase diagram'' shown in Fig.~\ref{fig:1}(c).
+A nonthermal electron distribution due to irradiation induces the instability to these nonequilibrium steady states.
+Then, we demonstrate that the sign of the scalar chirality can be selected by circular polarization.
+The steady states with scalar chirality are induced by a terahertz pulse as well.
 Finally, we show that metastable magnetic skyrmions emerge after the pulse irradiation.

-\textit{Model and method.}---We consider the double-exchange model (FM Kondo lattice model) on the triangular lattice defined by the Hamiltonian
+\textit{Model and method.} We consider the FM Kondo lattice model on a triangular lattice defined by the Hamiltonian